emorilebo/advanced_image_processing/DOCUMENTATION.md

 # Advanced Image Processing Toolkit - Documentation

-This document provides detailed information on how to use the Advanced Image Processing Toolkit for Flutter.
+This document provides detailed information on how to use the Advanced Image Processing Toolkit (version 0.1.2) for Flutter.
 It covers installation, configuration, and usage of all major features.

 ## Table of Contents